-The Joint Standing Committee on Electoral Matters is currently conducting an inquiry into the Electoral Act Bill.
+The Joint Standing Committee on Electoral Matters is currently conducting an inquiry into the EFDR Bill.
 And it will be reporting its findings by March 2.

 The Human Rights Law Centre said in its submission to the inquiry that it supports the bill’s objective of improving the integrity of the Australian electoral system by increasing accountability of those involved in political finance.